 Living With Someone Who Has a Mental Illness

 Supporting someone with a mental illness is not a sacrifice that earns its value from your suffering.
-The most sustainable support is the kind that also accounts for the supporter.
+We often get trapped in this idea that the more we hurt, the more we are helping, but that’s a fast track to resentment.
+The most sustainable support—the kind that actually stays the course—is the one that accounts for the supporter too.

 What Helps